 The selection of program participants will

 be made by a committee of leaders from the philanthropic sector.

 Full fellowship awards cover the costs of tuition,

-furnished accommodations in Manhattan, insurance, local meetings and other selected program-related costs.
+furnished accommodations in Manhattan, insurance, local travel, meetings and other selected program-related costs.

 Tuition-based or institutionally-supported appointments